 At the very start of the Lagoudera road you will see an earth track to the left.
 Follow this for a few yards and then turn right onto the path indicated to the right.

-This crosses a road after a couple of minutes, then continues down a steep-sided valley through woods, shale and scrub.
-The path is occasionally overgrown so you will need to pay attention, although in November 2015 it had been cleared.
+The path crosses a road after a couple of minutes, then – following a wooden sign – continues down a steep-sided valley through woods, shale and scrub.
+Depending on how recently the local council has cleared the path you may find that the going is a little overgrown.
 At around 1 hour 35 minutes the path emerges onto an earth road.

 Turn right onto the road and walk towards Lagoudera, passing wooden boards directing back to the Lagoudera-Agros nature trail and onward to Panagia tou Araka and arriving in Lagoudera (2 hours).

-…to briefly join the E4 on the road that climbs uphill through the village, You will pass the town hall on your left and shortly after this you will reach a junction where you will turn right, following the signs to Saranti and the church of Panagia tou Araka.
+…to join the signed European Long Distance Path E4 on the road that climbs uphill through the village, You will pass the town hall on your left and shortly after this you will reach a junction where you will turn right, following the signs to Saranti and the church of Panagia tou Araka.

 When you reach Panagia tou Araka at 2 hours 15 minutes you may want to take time to have a look around this important Byzantine church with its richly decorated interior.